YBoran24/CryptoTracker/DEPLOYMENT.md

 3. **Database Connection Issues**
    - Ensure DATABASE_URL is correctly set
    - Check that the database file is accessible (for SQLite)

+4. **Docker Build Issues**
+   - Make sure Dockerfile exists in the project root
+   - Check that .dockerignore is properly configured
+   - Verify that all necessary files are included in the build context

 ### Checking Deployment Status